granj2020/Cirobb-Engine/README.md

 * Modification of the .h and .cpp files to Improve understanding of the Code.

+* I need to change heuristic from distance to id to update contact points
 <h2> About the Author </h2>

 Hi, my name is <b>Jonathan Peña</b>, I'm from Venezuela.
 I really like physics in Videogames,